DataHeretic/DataHeretic.github.io/index.md

-# The Language and Engine of Data-Driven APIs
+# DataHeretic: The Language of Data-Driven APIs

 ### _DataHeretic is currently a work-in-progress.
 We're happy to answer any questions!_